-This is the considered the base of London's hippie scene for the artistic and those interested in media.
+This area is considered the base of London's hippie scene for the artistic and those interested in media.
 East London has seen a significant boom thanks to its proximity to the city.
 Specialty bars and pubs dominate this district.

-Tony Blair's home ground and a yuppie playground; Upper Street is one long stretch of restaurants and bars.
+Tony Blair's home ground and a yuppie playground, Upper Street is one long stretch of restaurants and bars.
 Seek out antiques in Camden Passage or stroll along Regent's Canal and find out what makes this corner of North London so spectacular.

 Knightsbridge & Belgravia